rajeshpekala/namaste_react_ep08_09/Readme.txt

      componentwillmount

 ================================
-In React When u want to conditionally render Jsx based on a condition You need to return stmt if(condition){
+In React When u want to conditionally render Jsx based on a condition You need to "return" stmt if(condition){

 } //It is normal if